 You and the employee can agree to a working arrangement that differs from what the person originally requested.
 If this happens, you need to confirm the agreed changes in writing within 21 days of the request.

-Effectively, the employer was unable to demonstrate a likely detriment to the business that would impact its productivity and efficiency.
+This follows an earlier FWC ruling that found another company was unable to demonstrate a likely detriment to the business that would impact its productivity and efficiency when they refused an employee's flexible work request.

-In its ruling, The FWC advised that: “generic and blank HR answers are not sufficient alone to establish a reasonable business ground for refusing a request”, and employers must consider the employee’s personal circumstances and genuinely explain how and why such a request would be detrimental to the business.
+The FWC advised that: “generic and blank HR answers are not sufficient alone to establish a reasonable business ground for refusing a request”.
+Employers must consider the employee’s personal circumstances and genuinely explain how and why such a request would be detrimental to the business.

 Our advice

-When weighing up requests for flexible working arrangements, employers must ensure they consider the employee’s personal circumstances, genuinely try to find an alternative arrangement if they refuse, and to consider the impact a refusal would have on the employee.
+When weighing up requests for flexible working arrangements, you must ensure you consider the employee’s personal circumstances, genuinely try to find an alternative arrangement if you refuse, and to consider the impact a refusal would have on the employee.

 Importantly, if you refuse a request, you should ensure that the refusal is based on reasonable business grounds and that you provide a genuine, detailed, and meaningful explanation.